kiseleq/kiseleq/README.md

 ### Hi there 👋
+I’m Andrew, a Data Analyst

+**About me**
+📖 Student of the 4th year.
+Specialty "applied mathematics and computer science" 💻 Loves working with numbers and learning new skills
 <!--
 **kiseleq/kiseleq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.